Our Review Process

 Daily levels – Questions like when to test blood sugar after eating would be answered in the context of daily levels.

 - Glucometer – This is the most common way of testing blood sugars every day for both T1Ds and T2Ds.
 Using the glucometer that is easily available on the market, one can prick their fingertips to squeeze a drop of blood onto the testing strips to get a reading of the real-time levels.
-This can be done as much as you like in a day
+This can be done as much as you like in a day.
+Here we have listed top 10 Glucometers available in India.

 - CGM – A continuous glucose monitoring device is inserted (mainly on the arm) wherein a sensor would be gathering data on blood sugars every 3-5 minutes.
 At the end of 10-14 days, a graphical and numerical representation of this data will be available on an external reader device.
 Unless you have the reader, you can get this data only at the end.